-The Governance Division which is headed by the Board Secretary is responsible to monitor the governance in the bank and report to the Board.
+The Governance Division, which is headed by the Board Secretary, is responsible for monitoring the governance in the bank and report to the Board and concerned regulatory bodies.

 7. Declaration by the Chief Executive Officer on the Truthfulness and Accuracy of information